CR3Labs/other-page-connect/CONTRIBUTING.md

-# ConnectKit Contributions
+# OPConnect Contributions

 > **If you plan on working on a significant feature, please open an issue and ask before you get started.**

-Before starting any development work on ConnectKit please take some time to review this document.
+Before starting any development work on OPConnect please take some time to review this document.

 ## Develop